bunnyxt/lcid/README.md

 To deploy the system for public access, of course, you can use any platform you like.
 Here, I use GitHub Actions and Heroku.

 - GitHub Actions is used to fetch all LeetCode problems daily (execute `python fetch_problems_all.py`, get the latest `problems_all.json`) and commit back to repository.
 You would know how it works by analysing [this config file](.github/workflows/main.yml).
+  - Don't forget to set required sensitive environment variables in GitHub Secrets (`settings/secrets/actions`).
 - Heroku would rebuild and redeploy the backend service once [main branch of this repository](https://github.com/bunnyxt/lcid) changed.
 This can be configured at `Deploy - Automatic deploys` in your Heroku app dashboard.
 - Heroku also support add additional domains to visit app.
 [Here](https://devcenter.heroku.com/articles/custom-domains) is the official guide.

 ## Disclaimer

 - This is just a naive tool for convenient access and only call LeetCode API at low frequency.
 It only obtains public accessible data (no personal info or paid content collected and distributed).
 DO NOT ABUSE LEETCODE API!!!
 - GitHub Repo: [bunnyxt/lcid](https://github.com/bunnyxt/lcid)
 - Author: [bunnyxt](https://github.com/bunnyxt)
 - License: [MIT](LICENSE)